 Japan is covered by a dense network of daytime and overnight highway bus lines.
 Every prefecture and larger city is served by at least one bus company, operating lines into other parts of the country.
 On a few popular routes, especially routes to/from Tokyo, numerous companies are competing against each other, while on other routes they are often cooperating rather than competing.

-The map below shows some of the major highway bus lines with approximate travel durations, typical approximate regular fares and typical lowest discount fares (by Willer Express) available.
-Hold the mouse cursor over a city to see major bus lines serving that city:
+The map below shows some of the major highway bus lines with approximate travel durations, typical approximate regular fares and typical lowest discount fares (by Willer Express) available:

 There exist dozens of highway bus companies in Japan, including the former state run JR Bus companies, many regional bus companies and discount bus operators.
 Many of these bus operators do not maintain an English website and are difficult to use by foreign tourists.
 Below are some of the bus companies and services which are easy to use by foreigners:

 Willer Express is a leading discount bus operator with a wide network that allows for interregional bus travel.
 It is one of the few bus operators which allow online reservations in English.
 Willer Express also sells the Japan Bus Pass, a very cheap bus pass for foreign tourists in Japan.